 You may not know this, but when you log in to your account, some email providers log your IP address and location.
 This helps Google spot any suspicious activity, such as if you log in using a different mobile device.

-To check the email log in Gmail, open your email account dashboard and look for the Details link in the bottom-right corner.
+To check Gmail's email log, open your email account dashboard and look for the Details link in the bottom-right corner.

-You can view this log to see when you’ve used your email and if any unfamiliar locations or device types show up.
+You can view this log to see when you’ve used your email and if any unfamiliar locations or device types appear.
 You can also find your device IP addresses to see whether all those listed in the email log match.

 Now that you know how to spot the problems, we’ll show you what to do if you’ve been hacked.
 There are immediate steps to take to mitigate the damage from hackers.
 If you follow these tips, you’ll recover much faster from an email breach.